 The Careers in Genetics and Genomics series (virtual) is provided annually to present the genetics and genomics career path to high school and undergraduate students.
-The office will offer "Understanding Genetic Variations" sessions at national student research meetings (Annual Biomedical Research Conference for Minority Students, Society for Advancement of Chicanos/Hispanics & Native Americans in Science) to introduce genetics and genomics and encourage participation in the field.
+The office will offer "Understanding Genetic Variations" sessions at national student research meetings (Annual Biomedical Research Conference for Minoritized Scientists, Society for Advancement of Chicanos/Hispanics & Native Americans in Science) to introduce genetics and genomics and encourage participation in the field.

-The Medical Genetics Diversity Visiting Students Program was developed by the office to provide underrepresented fourth-year medical students a 4-week clinical rotation beginning in 2022.
+The Medical Genetics Diversity Visiting Students Program was developed by the office to provide underrepresented fourth-year medical students a 4-week clinical rotation beginning in 2023.
 In 2021, we began the Clinical Research Education Training Program (CRETP) to introduce underrepresented first and second-year medical students to the field of medical genetics.
 The virtual program, A White Coat and Genes: The Life of a Medical Geneticist, offers third and fourth-year medical students the opportunity to learn about careers in medical genetics from department faculty and students.

 "Let's Learn about One Another" is a series of interactive presentations that began in the summer of 2020 to address the social injustice climate.
 The "Let's Learn" program includes perspectives from the department's widely diverse members.
-The program has offered the "Let's Learn about One Another: Understanding the African American Experience in America" (2020), "Let's Learn about One Another: Understanding the Asian American and Pacific Islander Experience in America" (2021), and "Let's Learn about One Another: Understanding the Hispanic/Latin/a/o Experience in America (2022) with faculty, graduate students, postdoctoral trainees and staff members sharing their experiences.
+The program has offered the "Let's Learn about One Another: Understanding the African American Experience in America" (2020), "Let's Learn about One Another: Understanding the Asian American and Pacific Islander Experience in America" (2021), "Let's Learn about One Another: Understanding the Hispanic/Latin/a/o Experience in America" (2022), and "Let's Learn about One Another: the Academic Woman's Experience" (2023) with faculty, graduate students, postdoctoral trainees and staff members sharing their experiences.
 The office also curates an online library of articles regarding diversity, inclusion and equity for department faculty, trainees and staff.